myrthereuver/myrthereuver.github.io/_pages/about.md

 I hope to continue doing interesting research in the future, where my interests lie in **societally and scientifically responsible NLP in complex domains**!
 Want to know more about any of my current or past projects?
 Ask me through email or [Twitter](https://twitter.com/myrthereuver).
 I'm always interested in new ideas or opportunities, so please contact me if you have any! 😁

 # News
+<sub> * 24 - 30 May 2023* At ICA23: Presented a paper on "Argument Mining to Analyze Reasons for (a Lack of) Trust in Sustainable Initiatives” - written with Ana Isabel Lopes (communication science) and student Alessandra Polimeno (CLTL).
+Also [participated in the pre-conference hackathon](https://www.linkedin.com/feed/update/urn:li:activity:7070040569099497472/) with a case on few-shot detection of hypocrisy accusations in online sustainability debates.

 <sub> *4 May 2023* Participated in the CLTL hackathon on generative models - in an excellent team with fellow PhDs Urja Khurana and Jonathan Kamp and MA student Swarupa Hardikar.
 We investigated a case study involving consistency in multi-lingual and multi-cultural settings, including computational subjective argumentation.
 More soon!

 <sub> *24 Feb 2023* Invited for a short talk, ["Cross-topic Stances and How to